-- a.
-HOME Units must be occupied by households who are low-income, meaning their annual incomes do not exceed 80 percent AMI, and must meet the requirements of 24 CFR 92.252 to qualify as affordable housing. - b.
-If a rental project has 5 or more HOME Units, at least 20 percent of the HOME Units must be occupied by very low-income families, families whose annual incomes do not exceed 50 percent AMI, and meet one of the following rent requirements (the "Low HOME Rents"):

-- The rent does not exceed 30 percent AMI of a family whose income equals 50 percent AMI, as determined by the U.S. Department of Housing and Urban Development ("HUD"), with adjustments for smaller and larger families.
+- b.
+If a rental project has 5 or more HOME Units, at least 20 percent of the HOME Units must be occupied by very low-income families, families whose annual incomes do not exceed 50 percent AMI, and meet one of the following rent requirements (the "Low HOME Rents"): The rent does not exceed 30 percent AMI of a family whose income equals 50 percent AMI, as determined by the U.S. Department of Housing and Urban Development ("HUD"), with adjustments for smaller and larger families.
 HUD provides the HOME rent limits which include average occupancy per unit and adjusted income assumptions.
-However, if the rent determined under this paragraph is higher than the applicable rent under 24 CFR 92.252(a), then the maximum rent for units hereunder is that calculated under 24 CFR 92.252; or - ii.
-The rent does not exceed 30 percent of the family's adjusted income.
-If the unit receives Federal or State project-based rental subsidy and the very low-income family pays as a contribution toward rent not more than 30 percent of the family's adjusted income, then the maximum rent (i.e., tenant contribution plus project-based rental subsidy) is the rent allowable under the Federal or State project-based rental subsidy program; and - iii.
+However, if the rent determined under this paragraph is higher than the applicable rent under 24 CFR 92.252(a), then the maximum rent for units hereunder is that calculated under 24 CFR 92.252; or - The rent does not exceed 30 percent of the family's adjusted income.
+If the unit receives Federal or State project-based rental subsidy and the very low-income family pays as a contribution toward rent not more than 30 percent of the family's adjusted income, then the maximum rent (i.e., tenant contribution plus project-based rental subsidy) is the rent allowable under the Federal or State project-based rental subsidy program; and - ii.
 The remaining units can be rented at no more than the High HOME Rents, or the lesser of (i) the fair market rent for existing housing for comparable units in the area as established by HUD under 24 CFR 888.111 or (ii) a rent that does not exceed 30 percent of the adjusted income of a family whose annual income equals 65 percent AMI, as determined by HUD, with adjustments for the number of bedrooms in the unit.
-The HOME rent limits provided by HUD will include average occupancy per unit and adjusted income assumptions. - iv.
+The HOME rent limits provided by HUD will include average occupancy per unit and adjusted income assumptions. - iii.
 Note, very low-income households may occupy High HOME Rent units and pay High HOME Rents. - c.
 Further, at initial project lease up, at least 90 percent of the households assisted must have incomes that do not exceed 60% percent of AMI, as determined and made available by HUD.
 The balance of the assisted households must have incomes that do not exceed 80 percent of AMI.